-Jump Start Basketball Clinic

-Jump Start will focus on individual and team skills and fundamentals.
-Julieanne Buckley, girls’ head basketball coach at HHS, will run the girls’ session, and Dan Alkire, head boys’ basketball coach at HHS, will run the boys’ clinics.
+Jump start basketball clinic

-To register for the clinics, log onto the HCP&R website, hampshirecountyparks.com, and fill out and send the Program Registration Form, which is located at the bottom of the home page.
+The registration fee for Jump Start is $10.
+To register, log onto the HCP&R website, hampshirecountyparks.com, and fill out and then send the Program Registration Form, which is located at the bottom of the home page.
 The registration fee may then be mailed to HCP&R at P.O.
 Box 213, Romney, WV 26757, or you may bring the fee with you the day of the clinic.
 You may also register in person at the HCP&R office at 90 North High Street in Romney any weekday between 9 a.m. and 1 p.m.
 Registrations will also be accepted at HHS the day of the clinic.

 Jump Start is a great way to get prepared for our upcoming youth basketball leagues, Biddy Buddy and the Intermediate Basketball League.
 Don’t miss this chance to learn to play the game the Trojan Way.